 Belgium’s industrial production fell 11.5 percent year-on-year in June of 2022, picking up from the upwardly revised 0.7 percent contraction in the previous month.
 It was the sharpest decline in industrial activity since April of 2020, as output fell sharply for manufacturing (-11.7 percent vs -1.3 percent), and electricity, steam, and air-conditioning supply (-6.8 percent vs -5.6 percent).
 On the other hand, activity fell slower for mining and quarrying (-9.8 percent vs -11.5 percent).
 On a seasonally adjusted monthly basis, production fell by 2.3 percent, swinging from the downwardly revised 0.2 percent increase in the prior period. source: Statistics Belgium

 Industrial Production in Belgium averaged 2.99 percent from 2001 until 2022, reaching an all time high of 35.30 percent in April of 2021 and a record low of -19.30 percent in April of 2020.
 This page provides the latest reported value for - Belgium Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Belgium Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in Belgium is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Belgium to stand at -0.35 in 12 months time.
-In the long-term, the Belgium Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in Belgium is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Belgium Industrial Production is projected to trend around 2.90 percent in 2023 and 2.50 percent in 2024, according to our econometric models.